-I used to not talk about my asthma often because I was worried that it would make me weak or cause others to define me.
+I used to not talk about my asthma often because I was worried that it would cause others to think that I am weak.
 In time, I realized how important it was to talk openly to my family, friends, teachers, and coaches about my asthma.
-There are many people who do not understand how difficult it is to control asthma and that it can affect every aspect of your life.
-Communicating to those around me about my asthma has helped them to understand my limitations and it allows them to understand and support me.
-There is no cure for asthma, and I will have it forever.
+There are many people who do not understand how difficult it is to control asthma; Communicating to those around me about my asthma has helped them to understand my limitations and support me.

 Understanding – Everyone who has asthma has different symptoms that come and go at certain times, and they aren’t always fixed with just an inhaler.
 My asthma can become worse over a period of days with my airways becoming constricted and I wheeze and cough until the medications help with the inflammation in my lungs.
 Asthma attacks may also be very sudden where a rescue inhaler is needed immediately.
 Most of my friends now understand that it’s sometimes difficult to make plans when I am sick because I never know when my symptoms will flare-up.